gojasper/style-rank/README.md

 We implemented several common metrics to evaluate the quality of the generated images:

-- CLIP-Text metric : Cosine Similarity between a caption (embedded using `ClipTextModel`) and the generated image (embedded using `ClipVisionModel`) - Using the implpementation from [Transformers](https://github.com/huggingface/transformers)
+- CLIP-Text metric : Cosine Similarity between a caption (embedded using `ClipTextModel`) and the generated image (embedded using `ClipVisionModel`) - Using the implementation from [Transformers](https://github.com/huggingface/transformers)
-- CLIP-Image metric : Cosine Similarity between two images (embedded using `ClipVisionModel`) - Using the implpementation from [Transformers](https://github.com/huggingface/transformers)
+- CLIP-Image metric : Cosine Similarity between two images (embedded using `ClipVisionModel`) - Using the implementation from [Transformers](https://github.com/huggingface/transformers)
-- Dino : Cosine Similarity between two images (embedded using `Dinov2Model`) - Using the implpementation from [Dino](https://github.com/facebookresearch/dinov2)
+- Dino : Cosine Similarity between two images (embedded using `Dinov2Model`) - Using the implementation from [Transformers](https://github.com/huggingface/transformers)
 - ImageReward : Score from the [ImageReward](https://github.com/THUDM/ImageReward?tab=readme-ov-file#install-dependency) model

 ## Dataset